chetmurthy/pa_ppx/README.md

 [The warnings must be silenced b/c the test itself elicits warnings, and I didn't want to modify it.
-OTOH, I didn't silence all warnings b/c if there are warning produced by the generated code, I'd like to know about them.]
+OTOH, I didn't silence all warnings b/c if there are warnings produced by the generated code, I'd like to know about them.]